These easy lentil tacos are super simple to make, with a smoky chipotle flavour, and they can be customised with your favourite toppings.

-I do love crunchy taco shells (they’d actually be a really good contrast to the soft lentils), but I find them a bit messy to eat, so this time I used soft tortillas.
+I do love crunchy taco shells (they’d actually be a really good contrast to the soft lentils), but I find them a bit messy to eat, so my go-to for homemade tacos is soft tortillas.
 I used those stand-and-stuff ones because I thought they were really flipping cute, but mini tortillas will also be great.

 There’s only one last thing to do, and that’s to pile your lentil tacos high with whatever toppings you choose.
 Toppings are a great way to bring some different flavours and textures to your tacos – make each one different, if you like!

 - sour cream

 - fresh tomatoes